About The Middle East Forum

 The Middle East Forum promotes American interests in the Middle East and protects Western values from Middle Eastern threats.

 The Forum sees the region — with its profusion of dictatorships, radical ideologies, existential conflicts, border disagreements, corruption, political violence, and weapons of mass destruction — as a major source of problems for the United States.
-Accordingly, it urges active measures to protect Americans and their allies.
+Accordingly, we urge bold measures to protect Americans and their allies.

-Domestically, the Forum combats lawful Islamism; protects the freedom of public speech of anti-Islamist authors, activists, and publishers; and works to improve Middle East studies in North America.
+At home, the Forum emphasizes the danger of lawful Islamism; protects the freedoms of anti-Islamist authors, activists, and publishers; and works to improve Middle East studies.

 The Middle East Forum realizes its goals through three main mechanisms:

 - Intellectual: The Forum provides context, insights, and policy recommendations through the Middle East Quarterly, staff writings, public lectures, radio and television appearances, and conference calls (see below for details).

 - Operational: The Forum exerts an active influence through its projects, including Campus Watch, Islamist Watch, Legal Project, Washington Project, Apartheid Monitor, and Shillman/Ginsburg Writing Fellowship Program (see below for details).

 - Philanthropic: The Forum annually distributes US$1.5 million in earmarked donations through its Education Fund, helping researchers, writers, investigators, and activists around the world.

 A Campus Speakers Bureau provides knowledgeable speakers capable of relating accurate and balanced information regarding the Middle East and Islam to American university students.

 Campus Watch exposes the politicization and biases of Middle East studies in North American universities with the goal to improve them.
 Its research critiques the teaching and scholarship of academic specialists, bringing the content of their work to the attention of a broader audience.